Fuel protests in the United Kingdom

 The fuel protests in the United Kingdom were a series of campaigns held in response to the rising petrol and diesel fuel prices for road vehicle use.
-There have been three notable campaigns amongst many other protests in the 21st century.
+There have been three major campaigns amongst many other protests in the 21st century.
 The first major protest in 2000 was primarily led by independent lorry owner-operators.
 One group of lorry owner-operators from the South East of England formed a protest group called "TransAction" that protested at oil refineries and fuel depots in Essex.
 Protests and blockades of oil facilities caused widespread disruption to the supply of petroleum products.
 The aim of the protests was to secure a reduction in the fuel duty rate on petrol and diesel, which the government refused to enact.
 After the protest ended, the government did announce a freeze on fuel duties, and promised changes would be made to the way that goods vehicles were taxed, which would include the taxing of foreign vehicles operating on British roads.

 Subsequent protests have not had as significant an impact but did result in panic buying in 2005, and again in 2007.

-Ongoing protests are taking place in the United Kingdom in 2022 as a result of record high fuel prices due to the war in Ukraine.
+Further protests took place in the United Kingdom in 2022 as a result of record high fuel prices due to the Russian invasion of Ukraine.